adamchainz/time-machine/README.rst

 * A generator, in which case ``next()`` will be called on it, with the result treated as above.
 * A callable, in which case it will be called with no parameters, with the result treated as above.

+``tick`` defines whether time continues to "tick" after travelling, or is frozen.
+If ``True``, the default, successive calls to the mocked functions increase by the elapsed time.

 To use independently, instantiate, then use ``start()`` to move to the destination time, and ``stop()`` to move back.